 So you might be interested in finding out more - but how do you know if we can and will really make a difference - or if we just want to grin nicely and take your money?
 The grinning's not essential but we do like to enjoy what we do - don't think we don't take it seriously though.

 That's why we offer our free no-obligation initial "meeting".
-And of course if you've already read about our virtual services, you'll understand that we don't necessarily mean a face to face meeting.
-So we can set up this meeting via e-mail, and hold it via Skype.
+If you've already read about our virtual services, you'll understand that we don't necessarily mean a face to face meeting.
+So we can set up this meeting via e-mail, and hold it via Skype and other tools.
 It's also a chance for you to evaluate how you feel about this sort of service.

 At the end of this meeting, you should have a clear view of key issues facing your business, and what you have to do to address these.
-We have tools, resources and systems geared to help family-operated businesses not only achieve your goals, but also overcome most weaknesses that accompany the entrepreneurial "seizure" (Read Michael Gerber's E-Myth Revisited for more information).
-So this also lets you see whether you're interested in using our accounting services - or our business development services - or both.
+We have tools, resources and systems geared to help family-operated businesses not only achieve your goals but also overcome most weaknesses that accompany the entrepreneurial "seizure" (Read Michael Gerber's E-Myth Revisited for more information).
+So this also lets you see whether you're interested in using our business development services.